CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 While creating new frameworks and apps is not a daily business the process still needs to assure that correct namespaces and conventions are used across the whole application framework.
 This usually leads to a copy-pasting already created framework or app in order to create a new one with the same patterns.
 Now is good time to create first script that will support the development of the application framework.

-If you are building the application framework from scratch please copy the `fastlane` directory from the repository into your `iss_application_framework` directory.
+If you are building the application framework from scratch please copy the `{PROJECT_ROOT}/fastlane` directory from the repository into your `root` directory.

 The scripting around the framework with `Fastlane` is explained later on in the book.
 However, all you need to know now is that Fastlane contains lane `make_new_project` that takes three arguments; `type` {app|framework}, `project_name` and `destination_path`.
-The lane in Fastlane simple uses the instance of the `ProjectFactory` class located in the `scripts/ProjectFactory/project_factory.rb` file.
+The lane in Fastlane simple uses the instance of the `ProjectFactory` class located in the `{PROJECT_ROOT}/fastlane/scripts/ProjectFactory/project_factory.rb` file.

 The `ProjectFactory` creates new framework or app based on the `type` parameter that is passed to it from the command line.
 As an example of creating the Spacesuit domain framework the following command can be used.